GET DIRECTV for business®

 • A perception that time is moving slowly, which can amplify discomfort

-Research consistently shows that patient experience is directly tied to satisfaction—and satisfaction, in turn, influences outcomes and hospital performance.1
+Research consistently shows that patient experience is directly tied to patient satisfaction—and satisfaction, in turn, influences willingness to recommend the hospital and other measures of hospital performance.1

 Even more compelling: hospitals with higher patient satisfaction scores have been shown to experience lower 30-day readmission rates, a key metric tied to both quality and reimbursement.2